 - You identify who to take care of your children, any dependents and your pets.
 Your children's future will be secured, especially if they are 18 years old below when you die.
-You can nominate a guardian to maintain and help manage their assets you've bequeathed your children.
+You can nominate a guardian to maintain and help manage the assets you've bequeathed your children.

 - You minimize the tax liability due on your estate.

 - You can decide to give a donation to a charity.

-- You avoid the lengthy probate process if your die intestate.
+- You avoid the lengthy probate process if you die intestate.

 - You prevent conflicts among family members over the distribution of your assets.

-Additionally, getting married cancels the will you've created when you were still single or married to another partner.
+Additionally, getting married cancels the will you created when you were still single or married to another partner.
 With this, you need to create another will to cater to your current circumstance.
 Similarly, a will is revoked when you get divorced.
 Therefore, you need to amend and execute a new will for your chosen beneficiaries.
 If you have a de facto relationship and you did not write a will before you die, your de facto partner may not be entitled to your estate.

 Types of Wills

 There are several different types of wills that people come up with.
 Read on to decide which suits your circumstances

 The vast majority will fall into this category.
 They do not contain any complicated stipulations.
 They just state the bare minimum that a will should contain.
 These are the testator, executors, beneficiaries, and assets and how they should be distributed.
 For most people, this type of will is sufficient enough.
 They simply state the wishes of the testator in regard to the distribution of his assets to the beneficiaries.
-They Will may also state who gets to keep some sentimental items.
+The will may also state who gets to keep some sentimental items.
 A donation to a charity can also be included in this type of will.